 These are exquisite botanical illustrations published for The Fairy Bower in 1846.
 It is a lovely set of six hand-colored lithographs.
 Framed and ready to hang.
-Rare and great early American prints.
-Early high quality, hand colored lithographs from the mid 19th Century.
-Exemplary of some of the best hand coloring produced at the time.
+The Fairy Bower lithographs are high quality, hand colored lithographs from the mid 19th Century.
+Exemplary of some of the best hand-coloring produced at the time.
 A perfect combination of lithography and intense watercolors with archival framing.
 Set of six $2200.

 Antique flower prints in Pink.
 English hand colored engravings by Curtis and Edwards.

 Fancy Antique Botanical Illustrations!
 The colors in these English 19th Century hand colored copper plate engravings are bright and in good condition.
 Coming from English periodic botanical magazines by Curtis & Edwards, these are the foldouts so please see the folds.
 The folds are definitive clue that these antique flower prints are authentic antiques.
 Perfect décor for your traditional home.
 Or as a great gift for garden lovers!
 Each old print measures about 9 1/2 x 11″ to 12″ $95. each.
 Click here to contact us.

 The fancy flower prints shown on my website are all 17th & 18th century antique hand colored engravings and different kinds of lithographs.
 There were many complex crafts involved in producing realistic antique botanical illustrations like these.
 There was the art of creating the paper or paper making.
 Engraving was an art.
 There was the art of printing and publishing the work, book or subscription.
 Finally there was the art of hand coloring the illustrations.
 Only if you were great at water color illumination the final product was sellable.

 Craftsmen and Tradesmen had life long careers in the 17th, 18th & 19th Centuries.